 The Best Things to Do in London in One Day: A Complete Guide for First-Time Visitors

 Embark on your 24-hour adventure in London!
 A city famous for red double-decker buses, afternoon tea, classic cabs, and strict unwritten rules when it comes to forming a queue… Oh, and don’t forget Queen’s Guard with their signature bright red coats and Napoleonic bearskins.
 This is certainly another interesting thing to see in London during your first day.

 So what makes the city so special?
-Which sites make you want to spend at least one day in London?
+Which sites make you want to spend at least one full day in London?

 At first glance, the capital of the United Kingdom looks like a unique blend of old and new traditions.
 From time to time, modern buildings distort uninterrupted flow of the charming architecture of the old time.